 Today, we’ll take a look at how you, the reader, can take your PDF documents and present them on your website without additional plugins, as all we will be using are embed codes.
 There’s a number of third-party websites that house your PDF files in their viewers.
 The most popular ones that have implemented improved features will be discussed after the jump.

 Zoho is suite of superb office and productivity applications, among which is a web-based viewer that supports a lot more formats than Google Docs, including but not limited to Microsoft Excel spreadsheets, RTF (rich text format) files, as well as OpenDocument text, presentation and spreadsheet files.
-Unlike the Google Docs Viewer, the Zoho Docs Viewer lets you upload a file you own (which you can publish so it will have a short, shareable URL) or paste the URL in the main page.
+Unlike the Google Docs Viewer, the Zoho Docs Viewer lets you upload a file you own (which you can publish so it will have a short, shareable URL) or paste the URL in.
 Once you’ve uploaded your file and are viewing it online, you can grab the embed code at the Embed tab.
 There’s no required sign-up process.

 This viewer doubles up as a handy conversion service, which allows you to convert any of the supported document files to other file types.

 For a simple web-based PDF viewer that can also display PowerPoint files, TIFF images, Microsoft Word documents, Google Docs also offers a viewer.
 If all you’re looking for is the document viewer, you don’t even have to visit that page.
 You just need to have published your PDF document so you can get the URL of the stored document and append it to the Google Docs Viewer address at http://docs.google.com/viewer so it just becomes http://docs.google.com/viewer?url=yourURLhere.
 Since the path also accepts the embed parameter, you can also embed a PDF document viewer in your website with iframes.
 Just copy the embed code on the Google Docs Viewer page.